w3c/wai-curricula/content/designer/interaction-design.md

 * design user experiences for different input methods, including mouse, touch, keyboard, and speech
 * define keyboard interactions and meaningful sequences inside complex widgets, including buttons, carousels, sliders, tabs, and treeviews
 * evaluate the use of custom keyboard shortcuts for complex widgets and applications and provide information about their purpose and scope
+* define methods to disable device and user motion to prevent accidental actuation
+* define alternatives for complex gestures, including swiping, pinching, and drawing shapes
 * identify related requirements for developers to code interactions for components, including through mouse, keyboard, touch, and voice

 {% include excol.html type="all" %}